Skip to content

 }

 reserve only affects capacity, not size.
-Conversely, if you want to release excess capacity, use shrink_to_fit—this is a non-binding request; the standard does not guarantee that memory will be freed, but mainstream implementations do so.
+Conversely, if you want to release excess capacity, use shrink_to_fit—though this is a non-binding request, the standard does not guarantee memory will actually be released, but mainstream implementations generally do so.

 There are three common ways to traverse a vector.
 The most recommended is the range-for loop (introduced in C++11), which is concise and safe: